How prop guns filled with blanks can still fire life-threatening shots

-Alec Baldwin accident: How movie prop guns work, and how they can still fire life-threatening shots
+Alec Baldwin shooting: How movie prop guns work, and how they can still fire life-threatening shots

 Cinematographer Halyna Hutchins’s tragic death on set of ‘Rust’ has led to questions over use of firearms on film sets